demisto/content/Packs/OpenAI/Integrations/OpenAI/README.md

 Some changes have been made that might affect your existing content.
 If you are upgrading from a previous version of this integration, see [Breaking Changes](#breaking-changes-from-the-previous-version-of-this-integration-openai).

-## Configure OpenAI (Community Contribution) on Cortex XSOAR
+## Configure OpenAI on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for OpenAI (Community Contribution).
+2. Search for OpenAI.
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter** | **Description** | **Required** |